William Wilfred Campbell: Writing

 When Campbell died in 1918, his "popularity died with him.
 Technically, his work is usually conservative, and his ideas have become unfashionable.
 His poetry has been compared with the more polished works" of the four major Confederation poets.
 "In fact," though, as the DCB sums up his career, "Campbell worked hard to achieve naturalness, sincerity, and simplicity of expression, rather than polish; he tried to convey universal truths in order to inspire his readers to strive toward their noblest ideals.
 Within this framework, the artistic merit of many of his poems becomes evident."

 Campbell was elected a Fellow of the Royal Society of Canada in 1894.
 He was declared a Person of National Historic Significance in 1938.

+Wife and family

+Campbell married Mary Louisa DeBelle (née Dibble) in 1884.
+They had four children, Margery, Faith, Basil, and Dorothy.
+Their daughter Margery married George Archibald Grey (1886–1952), a grandson of Admiral George Grey (1809–1891), a younger son of Charles Grey, 2nd Earl Grey.
+The earldom was inherited in 1963 by Margery's grandson Richard Grey and in 2013 by her grandson Philip Grey.